by Jack Hubbard

 Sr. Manager of Operations Technology

-This month’s article is the last of a series of 4 describing the 4 strategies we are working on to improve our system reliability 30% by 2025 and 50% by 2030.
-We are accomplishing this without raising electric rates and ensuring long-term rate stability.
-To read the previous articles, click on Strategy #1, Strategy #2 or Strategy #3.
+At the end of last year, we started a series of articles describing the 4 strategies we are working on to improve our system reliability 30% by 2025 and 50% by 2030.
+We are accomplishing this while also keeping a close eye on electric rates and ensuring long-term rate stability.